leahfilkin-myob/RefactoringKata/katas/kata-yatzy/kata-yatzy.md

 * 2,2,3,3,4 scores 0
 * 4,4,4,4,4 scores 0

-## You can chose to pick one of these tasks
+## Chose a task
 * Score a given roll in a given category.
-You do not have to program the random dice rolling.
+You do not have to program the full game.
+No random dice rolling.
 The computer doesn't have to choose the highest scoring category for a given roll.
-  * Simplification: If you’re short of time for this kata, one simplification is to have it always return the sum of the dice, or zero.
+  * If you’re short of time, one simplification is to have it always return the sum of the dice, or zero.
 So the implementation just has to work out if the dice match a category or not.
 * Create a working game for a single player.
 * Create a working game for human vs human player.
 * Create a working game for computer vs human player.